SynBioDex/pySBOL/docs/sbol_examples.rst

 PySBOL also includes methods for assembling biological components into **abstraction hierarchies**.
 This is important rom a biological perspective, because DNA sequences and biological structures in general exhibit hierarchical organization, from the genome, to operons, to genes, to lower level genetic operators.
 The following code assembles an abstraction hierarchy that describes a gene cassete.
 Note that subcomponents must belong to a `Document` in order to be assembled, so a `Document` is passed as a parameter.

 The gene cassette below is composed of genetic subcomponents including a promoter, ribosome binding site (RBS), coding sequence (CDS), and transcriptional terminator, expressed in SBOL Visual schematic glyphs.
-The next example demonstrates how an abstract designfor this gene is assembled from its subcomponents.
+The next example demonstrates how an abstract design for this gene is assembled from its subcomponents.

 .. code:: python

-    gene_example.assemble([ r0010, b0032, e0040, b0012 ], doc)
+    gene.assemble([ r0010, b0032, e0040, b0012 ], doc)
 .. end

 After creating an abstraction hierarchy, it is then possible to iterate through an object's primary structure of components:

 .. code:: python

-    for component_definition in gene_example.getPrimaryStructure()):
+    for component_definition in gene.getPrimaryStructure()):
         print (component_definition.identity.get())
 .. end